 - Follow the instructions carefully, give the spa an initial dose and then proceed with setting the control system.

-- Sapphire spa pools are fitted with the ComfortControl Deluxe or Standard Control System.
-Follow the ‘User’s Guide’ supplied with your spa pool to set up the control system to your desired settings (also available in the ‘Downloads’ tab of Customer Care).
+- Sapphire spa pools are fitted with a SpaNET smart control system.
+Follow the ‘User’s Guide’ supplied with your spa pool to set up the control system to your desired settings (also available in the ‘user manuals’ tab of 'owner' menu)

 - Ensure all air controls on your spa pool are turned to the ‘off’ position.
 Failure to turn off the air controls will extend your heat up time dramatically.